International Programmes 2024/2025

 As in all popular university cities in Germany, accommodation is in high demand and is not easy to find in Münster – but it’s not impossible either!

-Please contact the International Office (Bachelor's and Master's students) or the WWU Graduate Centre (doctoral candidates) for advice.
+Please contact the International Office (Bachelor's and Master's students) or the CERes (doctoral candidates) of the university for advice.
 Please also note that the University of Münster (like most German public universities) does not have its own student halls of residence.

 Support for international students and doctoral candidates